 Here’s how to get started:

 - Follow/engage them on social media

 If this sounds like a timesuck, it is.
 Luckily, you don’t need a ton of links…

 Step 4: Broken Link Building

 This step’s an easy one.
-Just pay a visit to the sites that seem like a good fit, and hunt for broken links in relevant articles and other content on the site.
-Record any broken links you find that might match with content that’s already on your site or a piece you have in production.
+Just pay a visit to the sites that seem like a good fit, and hunt for broken links in relevant articles and other content.
+Record any broken links you find that might match with content already on your site or a piece you have in production.

 Personally, I use Jon Cooper’s broken link checker tool.

 No, we’re not begging for links.
 We’re potentially adding value to these other websites.
 Remember, these pages exist to link out to resources like yours.